RunwuShi/GridRIRDataset/README.md

 # Infos and preprocessing
-- The dataset is collected using a eight-channel microphone, the channel 1 (RIR1.wav) is the negative direction along the y axis as shown in figure.
+- The dataset is collected using an eight-channel microphone, the channel 1 (RIR1.wav) is the negative direction along the y-axis as shown in the figure.
 Channel1 to channel8 (RIR1.wav to RIR8.wav) are arranged counterclockwise from the top-down view.
 - Put the 'grid01', 'grid02', and 'grid03' folders at the same level as process.ipynb.
 - Change the root path and target path in process.ipynb and run.
 - The provided preprocessing file is used for distance usage, the direction of arrival is not included.